shekharsoni99/Online_Wallet_Payment_System/README.md

 - **Services Offered**
 1. User Login and Signup.
-2. Add money to wallet and deposit to bank.
+2. Link bank with wallet, Add money to wallet and deposit to bank.
-3. Transfer money to different users.
+3. Add Beneficiary to wallet and transfer money to different users.
 4. User can get all transaction history, bill payments.

 - **Backend**